EXCLUSIVE-Providence wins $1.3 bln auction for French software firm A2Mac1 - sources

 By Emma-Victoria Farr and Pamela Barbaglia

-Five Arrows (FAPI), advised by Jefferies and Harris Williams, will retain a minority stake in the business, they said.
+Five Arrows, advised by Harris Williams and Jefferies, will retain a minority stake in the business, the sources said.

+The Rhode Island-based buyout firm focuses on media, communications, education and technology investments across North America and Europe and manages funds with $32 billion in aggregate capital commitments.

+Founded in the mid-1990s, A2Mac1 is based in Boulogne-Billancourt, near Paris, just a short walk away from Renault's headquarters.

-A2Mac1 provides vehicle data and analysis tools to original equipment manufacturers (OEMs) while also specialising in benchmarking solutions for the car industry.
+It provides vehicle data and analysis tools as well benchmarking services to the car industry with a client base mostly focused on original equipment manufacturers (OEMs) and Tier 1-2 suppliers.

-The deal values the company at a multiple of almost 30 times its core earnings of 50 million euros ($49 million), one of the sources said.
+The deal values A2Mac1 at a multiple of almost 30 times its core earnings of 50 million euros ($49 million), one of the sources said.

-Five Arrows Principal Investments (FAPI) is owned by Rothschild and manages 2.8 billion euros ($2.85 billion) of capital focused on mid-market investments in Western Europe.
+Five Arrows is owned by Rothschild and manages 2.8 billion euros ($2.85 billion) of capital focused on mid-market investments in Western Europe.
 It bought A2Mac1 in 2017 for more than 200 million euros.

 ($1 = 1.0245 euros)